-Conso lidated

-\$ 2017 '000 2016 \$'000

-Receivable from financial institution 37 ,574 17,058
+Consc lidated 2017 \$'000 2016 \$'000 Description from the state of the state of 27.574 47.050 Receivable from financial institution 37,574 17,058

 Receivable from financial institution represents funds on deposit with a financial institution in respect of stored value accounts issued by the Company that have in turn been funded by external account holders.
 The liability to the external account holders is disclosed in Note D2.